ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

 L = \frac{1}{N}\sum_i L_i+ \frac{\lambda}{2} R(\theta)
 \end{equation}

-in which $$\lambda$$ is the regularization strength.
-It's also common to see the $$\frac{1}{2}$$ in front of the regularization so, that the derivatives will cancel it out.
+in which $$\lambda$$ is the regularization strength and $$N$$ is the number of points.
+It's also common to see the $$\frac{1}{2}$$ in front of the regularization so, so that the derivative will cancels it out.
 We'll need the gradient of our loss function for the stochastic gradient algorithm, so here it is:

 \begin{equation}
 \frac{\partial L}{\partial \theta_n} \rightarrow \frac{1}{N}\frac{\partial}{\partial \theta_n}(\sum_i L_i) + \frac{\lambda}{2} \frac{\partial}{\partial \theta_n} (\sum_i \sum_j \theta^2_{i,j})